khulnasoft/AiKit/docs/overview/deep_dive/continuous_integration.rst

 The way it works is by running a particular pytest, and then logging each line (of our code) that was executed (or could have been executed) by the test.

-Computing Test Coverage for all Ivy tests, allows us to find, for each line of code, which tests affect the same.
+Computing Test Coverage for all Aikit tests, allows us to find, for each line of code, which tests affect the same.
 We create a Dictionary (Mapping) to store this information as follows (The actual Mapping we prepare is a bit different from this design, but we will follow this for now due to Pedagogical Purposes):

 .. math::
     \begin{equation}